brodybits/mbflow/README.md

 ## Future TODO

+- Add error checking to the composite object
 - Simple components should be in Javascript instead
 - Consider replacing _all_ CoffeeScript with ES6 which can be transpiled to ES3/ES5
 - Separate license file